jtjj222/noclue/README.md

 - Assembly
 - Example: Write a small assembly game (i.e breakout for nes or something)

+Commodore 64 game:
+- Hello world, pong, in assembler for commodore 64

 Writing clean code:
 - Examples of making an ugly program better

 Debugging:
 - How to use a debugger, how to structure code so it is easy to reason about

+Databases:
+- Different relationships, discuss how an SQL database is usually the best option even if nosql has a lot of hype

 Networking:
 - ?